 What Users Think About Ruby Receptionists

-Our readers have overall positive things to say about Ruby, giving it a five out of five stars.
+Our readers have overall positive things to say about Ruby Receptionists, giving it a five out of five stars.
 They say the service receptionists are warm, courteous, and professional.
 However, some customers report they can sometimes be too chatty, leading to an overall billing increase.
-You can read more on our Ruby user review page.
+You can read more on our Ruby Receptionists user review page.

 Where to Find Ruby Receptionists

-Solopreneurs who want a business number on their personal cellphone should check out Ruby Receptionists.
-To hear how a live receptionist would answer your business call, it also offers an interactive online module as well as a 21-day, money-back guarantee with no long-term contracts to sign.
+Solopreneurs who want a business number on their personal cell phone should check out Ruby Receptionists.
+To hear how a live receptionist would answer your business call, it also offers an interactive online module as well as a 14-day free trial.
 Visit Ruby Receptionists’ website for details.

-VoiceNation answering service features include 24/7/365 live simple order processing, call patching, local or toll-free number, schedule management, reporting, message delivery by email, voicemail, and SMS.
-Map, Davinci, Abby Connect, and Ruby Receptionist also offer live receptionists, but VoiceNation stands out for its message-only package.
+VoiceNation answering service features include 24/7/365 live answering, call patching, local or toll-free number, schedule management, reporting, bilingual Spanish-speaking operators, and message delivery by email and SMS.
 VoiceNation offers customer support via an online ticketing system, phone, and chat, similar to RingCentral.